progchaMp672/ITSC-4155---Gaming-Productivity-Application/README.md

 * `pip install "passlib[bcrypt]"`

 ### Run Locally:
-## To run locally, change existing URL to local host in both the frontend and the backend
+- To run locally, change existing URL to local host in both the frontend and the backend
-## Create a .env file in the root of the project
+- Create a `.env`. file in the root of the project
-## Ensure the password in the config file is changed to match your MySQL password.
+- Ensure the password in the config file is changed to match your MySQL password.
-## Continue onto MySQL and create a schema that matches the schema in the backend/config.py file
+- Continue onto MySQL and create a schema that matches the schema in the `backend/config.py`.

 ### Run the server:
 `uvicorn backend.main:app --reload`
 ### Test API by built-in docs: